chel-007/chel.github.io/_posts/games/2020-09-21-vr quality headset not oculus go or gear vr.md

 ---
 layout: post-blog
 author: Chel
-title: 20+ Quality VR Headsets that are not Oculus Go and Gear VR
+title: 20+ Quality VR Headsets that are not Oculus Go, Gear VR or Daydream
 seo: vr headsets oculus quest oculus go gear vr vr games new vr mobile vr android vr games 2020
-description: "Virtual reality headsets are only as good as the experiences they offer".
+description: Virtual reality headsets are only as good as the experiences they offer.
 If that statement's true, why do the gaming community debate tirelesssly over the Oculus Rift and HTC Vive HMDs.
 Starting today this shouldn't be the case for you, there are dozens of VR headsets looking to offer you great quality and experience without first cashing out on you.
 Wanna find out?
 img-src: ../assets\images\Blog\vrgames_notoculus
 ---